BC Wolves: 2023–24 season

-In the LKL playoffs, Wolves faced off against Neptūnas.
-Wolves won their first playoff game in club history by beating Neptūnas at home, 91–84.
-In Klaipėda, however, Neptūnas got their revenge, 95–76, to set up a deciding clash in Vilnius.
-In Vilnius, led by an incredible game by Žemaitis, Wolves beat Neptūnas 91–80 to win their first ever playoff series 2–1.
-In the semifinals, Wolves faced city rivals Rytas.
-In one of the best LKL semifinals ever, Wolves started with a 96–85 win over Rytas, to take a 1–0 lead in the series.
-However, Rytas fired back with two consecutive wins over the Wolves, 113-75 and 86–78, to take a 2–1 series lead, with both games featuring numerous incidents between the players, fans, and even Rytas head coach Giedrius Žibėnas.
-Wolves managed to bounce back with a 97–86 win over Rytas to tie the series 2-2, and to set up a deciding clash with Rytas.
-In the fifth and deciding game, Wolves did manage to lead by double digits early in the first half, but Rytas, lead by Marcus Foster, fought back and went on to win 92–87, winning the series 3–2.
+The Wolves won their first LKL playoff game in club history, defeating Neptūnas at home 91–84.
+Neptūnas won the next game in Klaipėda, 95–76, to set up a deciding match in Vilnius. Žemaitis led the Wolves to a 91–80 victory and their first playoff series.
+In the semifinals, the club faced city rivals Rytas.
+They began with a 96–85 victory, but Rytas won the next two games 113-75 and 86–78; both games had a number of incidents between the players, fans, and Rytas head coach Giedrius Žibėnas.
+The Wolves bounced back with a 97–86 victory to tie the series and set up a deciding game.
+After they led by double digits early in the first half, Rytas (led by Marcus Foster) won 92–87.